jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Windows.md

 # Installation for Windows

 Make sure you read the [Getting Started](Getting-Started) page.

+Upgrading?
+You may want to [back up your configuration](Software-Manual#backing-up-jamulus) first.

 1. **Download and install an ASIO Driver**.
 It is recommended to use a sound card/interface with a native ASIO driver.
 If you don't have an external sound card, you probably need to install a generic driver like ASIO4ALL.
 For more information scroll down to the [ASIO](#asio) section.
 1. [Download Jamulus]({{ site.download_root_link }}{{ site.download_file_names.windows }}){: .button}\\
  **Mirror 2:** [SourceForge](https://sourceforge.net/projects/llcon/files/latest/download)